lorem-ipsumm/personal-site/public/articles/more-plaza-finance-arbs.md

 I was obviously quite happy with this profit, but I quickly realized that there was more profit to potentially be made by continuously arbitraging between the redemption pool and the open market pool on aerodrome.

-Basically, it's safe to assume that not everyone holding levETH will be aware that there is a redemption pool where they can redeem their levETH for ETH without any slippage at a fixed price.
+> Basically, it's safe to assume (imo) that not everyone holding levETH will be aware that there is a redemption pool where they can redeem their levETH for ETH without any slippage at a fixed price.
 These people will just sell their levETH on the open market.
 This is where I step in (or anyone else that is aware).
 Every time someone sells their levETH into the public aerodrome pool they are temporarily pushing the price down below the redemption pool price.
 I can take advantage of that by monitoring the aerodrome price of levETH and comparing it with the redemption pool price.

 As usual, I started off with a detection script, which was very straightforward and took ~20 minutes to setup (just fetch a quote for ETH -> levETH, and then plug the levETH output amount into a formula that calculates how much ETH that can be redeemed for).
 Once I had this running I was able to manually execute a few arbs.
 I think the first few were just $5 - $10 at a time.
 Nothing crazy, but enough to warrant focusing more time on this.